ethersphere/bee-docs/docs/develop/bee-developers/advanced.md

 ### Protocol breach

-- Receiving a repeated request for a non-existent chunk should leed to rate limiting in order to discourage resource wasteful actions.
+- Receiving a repeated request for a non-existent chunk should lead to rate limiting in order to discourage resource wasteful actions.
 - Receiving a response in the form of an invalid chunk constitutes a protocol breach and punishing measures are being taken against the peer at fault.
 - Receiving a response to an expired request, or we are unable to conclude if such a request has ever been issued - punishing measures should be imposed on the upstream peer.